react-native-elements/react-native-elements/docs/contributing.md

 accidentally miss something along the way.
 When you think you've found a bug here's what to do:

 1. Check your version.
-Most of the time, a fix has been made and released in new a new version.
+Most of the time, a fix has been made and released in a new version.
 However, you may still be on an old version.
 The easiest way to validate this, it to update your version of react-native-elements to the latest.